What color is your bedroom?

 Move Furniture Away from the Walls and Clean.

 You will be surprised how much dust is behind large pieces of furniture in any room, but especially our master bedroom..
 Then wipe down the walls with a wet cloth.
 The walls should be dry before applying any paint.

 Protect the Ceiling and Molding

 My husband loves to use THIS tape when painting.
 It really does protect the ceiling and moldings from any paint getting on them accidentally.

 Remove Curtains and Use Drop Cloths

 Cover the carpeting and furniture with drop cloths.
 Remove the curtains and the hardware as well.
 You don't want any paint to accidentally get on your furniture or the curtains.

 Apply a Primer and Let it Dry

-My husband and son applied the primer early in the morning and then let everything dry a good six hours before even attempting to add the top coat of paint.
+My husband and son applied the primer to the walls in our master bedroom early in the morning and then let everything dry a good six hours before even attempting to add the top coat of paint.